gusuziyi/mall/README.md

 # mall
-a simple cart used by  bootstrap vue-cli  jsonserver mock
+a simple cart created by  bootstrap、vue-cli、jsonserver and mock